- 2018 Vault Ranking: Ranked in top 5 for Satisfaction in the last 9 years

 Ropes & Gray offers attorneys the opportunity to grow professionally and personally through its GO (Global Opportunities) Program, which provides several global career development options.
 Current associates can apply to relocate temporarily or permanently to another of the firm’s offices, whether to fill particular strategic needs of the firm as part of the GO Strategic program, or to an office of their choice as a GO Fellow.
-In certain circumstances, the firm will pre-approve future moves to other Ropes & Gray offices for incoming associates under the GO First program.
-Entry-level candidates can contact the director of legal recruiting for more information.
 Finally, the firm’s GO Client program offers the opportunity to spend time in-house at a client.

 Career Development Coaching

 Providing coaching, Ropes & Gray is at the forefront of helping associates manage and develop their careers.
 The firm has two career development managers, both of whom are experienced internal coaches and former practicing attorneys.
 The coaches help associates manage time, people and projects; develop presence and communication skills; identify and cultivate mentoring relationships; and set and implement goals.

 Since the fall of 2014, the firm has made is easier and more convenient for associates to work from home.
 In addition to having Citrix and VPN services, associates in their third year of seniority and above can request additional technology to help them maintain a healthy work/life balance and support their ability to serve clients.
 The firm supplies a second monitor for those associates to work on documents as seamlessly at home as in the office; a docking station so they can use an external monitor with a firm-issued laptop; and an “Always On” phone to communicate more smoothly from home.